jacobjeffrey/tmdb-analytics/notes/roadmap.md

 **The Movie Database (https://www.themoviedb.org/)**
 - free API
 - movies endpoint: adult (boolean), budget,  revenue, keywords, production companies, release_date, tagline
+- pulled in movies from 2000 to 2024, vote_count > 10
+- pulled in genres
+- the popular list for people pulls in too many pages, need to figure out how to pull them in with movie data, may need to learn caching

+** Letterboxd **
+- need to check if scrape friendly

 things i've learned:
 - how to pull info from APIs using requests